Halford Mackinder

 One power built the global order; the other wants to revise it.
 This is the rivalry that will define your lifetime, and most people understand it badly.
 Start with what America actually is — a maritime empire in denial — then look at what China is building, where the flashpoints are (Taiwan, semiconductors, the First Island Chain), and why Graham Allison thinks history is not on our side.
 Spoiler: it's not obvious who wins.

 Sanctions, export controls, dollar weaponisation, rare-earth leverage — the 21st century discovered you can ruin a country without firing a shot.
 But economic warfare has blowback.
-This track traces how interdependence became a weapon, why adversaries are racing to de-dollarise, and what happens when the global economy splits into rival blocs.
+This track traces how the Bretton Woods system created dollar dominance, how interdependence became a weapon, why adversaries are racing to de-dollarise, and what happens when the global economy splits into rival blocs.
 If you think economics and geopolitics are separate subjects, this will cure you.

 Russia has no natural borders.
 Let that sink in.
 The North European Plain is a highway for invaders, and every Russian leader since Peter the Great has known it.
-This track starts with Mackinder's Heartland Theory, moves through the Great Game, the Bosphorus obsession, the Cold War, Kennan's containment doctrine, the Soviet collapse, and ends in Ukraine.
+This track starts with Mackinder's Heartland Theory, moves through the Great Game, the Bosphorus obsession, the Cold War, Kennan's containment doctrine, the Soviet collapse, and ends in the full-scale war that has remade European security.
 Every chapter is the same geographic anxiety on repeat.
 Russia isn't irrational — it's terrified.

 In 1904, a British geographer stood before the Royal Geographical Society and argued that whoever controlled the interior of Eurasia would command the world.
 A century later, NATO expansion, China's Belt and Road, and Russia's wars still trace the lines he drew.